marc-techdev/x-clone/README.md

 # X Clone

-A pixel-perfect static clone of X (formerly Twitter), built from scratch using pure HTML, CSS, and vanilla JavaScript.
+A pixel-perfect static clone of X (formerly Twitter), built from scratch using pure HTML and CSS

 The goal was to recreate the current X interface as accurately as possible — focusing on layout, typography, spacing, and dark mode.